DoctorMcKay/node-steam-user/README.md

 ### disconnected
 - `eresult` - A value from the `Steam.EResult` enum
+- `msg` - A string describing the reason for the disconnect, if available (might be undefined)

 Emitted when we're disconnected from Steam for a non-fatal reason and `autoRelogin` is enabled. `SteamUser` will continually retry connection and will either emit `loggedOn` when logged back on, or `error` if a fatal logon error is